pdizz/pdizz.github.io/_posts/2020-09-10-terraforming-minecraft-01.markdown

 Rather than jumping in and launching servers we should take a moment to create a couple resources to support our Terraform project.
 Terraform keeps track of the resources it manages using state files.
 By default these state files are stored locally in your terraform project, but I would highly recommend configuring a remote backend for Terraform state, especially if you are working with a team.
 Terraform remote backends allow you to reliably share Terraform state with others and lock that state to prevent conflicts from multiple developers changing state concurrently.

-> Check out Yevgeniy Brikman' excellent [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca), particularly "How to manage Terraform state" and "How to use Terraform as a team" for a deeper look at these concepts.
+> Check out Yevgeniy Brikman's excellent [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca), particularly "How to manage Terraform state" and "How to use Terraform as a team" for a deeper look at these concepts.

 Luckily, creating a remote backend in AWS is pretty simple.
 It requires only two resources: an Amazon S3 bucket to hold your state files and a DynamoDB table for the locks, and we can use Terraform to create these resources as well.